X-School-Academy/feature-driven-development/ai-agile-development.md

 4. During the **Sprint**, developers and AI collaborate to complete tasks.
 5. **Sprint Review** demonstrates completed User Stories.
 6. **Sprint Retrospective** identifies improvements for next sprint.

 ---

+### **5.2 Writing the Sprints Plan**

+The Sprints plan must be written with daily testable deliverables.
+Each day's plan should follow this format:

+**Day 1**

+User Story: [User Story description]

+- Task 1
+- Task 2
+- Task 3

+How to test: [Specific instructions on how a non-technical user or QA can verify the work]

+**Day 2**

+User Story: [User Story description]

+- Task 1
+- Task 2
+- Task 3

+How to test: [Specific instructions on how a non-technical user or QA can verify the work]

+**Key Principles:**

+* Every day must end with something testable by non-technical users or QA
+* The "How to test" section must provide concrete, executable verification steps
+* Avoid technical-only deliverables that cannot be verified by end-users
+* Focus on user-visible outcomes rather than internal implementation details

+---